Next: , Previous: , Up: Dictionary of Attributes — raddb/dictionary [Contents][Index]

 The BEGIN keyword marks start of the block of definitions of vendor-specific attributes.
 The block is terminated by END keyword, optionally followed by an arbitrary number of words, which are regarded as a comment.
 The block may contain any valid dictionary declarations, except other blocks: nesting of declaration blocks is not allowed.

-If vendor-id is absent, the value of vendor ID is looked up in the internal table of vendors; therefore, it must be defined before BEGIN statement (see section VENDOR Statement).
+If vendor-id is absent, the value of vendor ID is looked up in the internal table of vendors; therefore, it must be defined before BEGIN statement (see VENDOR Statement).

 BEGIN---END block alters the handling of ATTRIBUTE statements within it.
 If ATTRIBUTE statement does not contain an explicit vendor-id specification, the value of vendor-id is used instead.